Getting Started¶

 log_file="app.log",

-log_rotation="10 MB", # Rotate at 10 MB
+log_rotation="10 MB", # rotate when file reaches 10 MB

-log_retention="7 days", # Keep 7 days
+log_retention="7 days", # keep rotated files for 7 days

 )